 Quick start Guide

 The initial page of Glowing Bear is a screen split into a left and right panel.
-The left panel contains information about the current data selection, and the available ontology and queries in the database.
+The left panel contains information about Ontology related to the available data, list of saved Cohorts and list of Variables of the selected cohort.

-The right panel provides the main user functionality to interact with the database: Data selection, Analysis, and Export.
+The right panel provides the main user functionality to interact with the database: Cohort selection, Analysis, and Data Export.

 Left panel: Ontology